keivanjabal/keivanjabal.github.io/_posts/2025-04-24-I-Hate-My-Life.md

 pin: false
 ---

 I have my life.
 I had a wonderful one very last time ago.
 More than that I hate my parents.
 Thay made me to get married against my own will.
-That hert me every day and night.
+That herts me every day and night.
 Every moment.
 Every time I kook at their faced.

 Once I loved them alot.
 They were wounderful parents.
+Even they are exept this matter.